 Note: This blog receives lots of queries related to the Child Support Agency (CSA).
 Unfortunately, because of the complex and labyrinthine nature of CSA processes and rules, such questions often call for lengthy and long-winded answers.
 For this reason, it is difficult to answer such queries on an individual basis.

-If you are seeking advice about a situation that involves the CSA, perhaps these other posts will help.
 If your CSA-related query is of a pressing nature, I recommend that you contact the National Association for Child Support Action: a hardworking organisation that can provide ongoing assistance, advice and support.